+instructor.

-MUSI 3603 [0.5 credit] Computer Music Techniques
+Computer Music Techniques

 An introduction to the techniques of sound synthesis primarily through practical experience at the digital synthesizer and computer.
 The basics of machine operations, software and computer applications to composition and synthesis.
 Enrolment is limited.
-Includes: Experiential Learning Activity Prerequisite(s): second-year standing, MUSI 2608 and
+Includes: Experiential Learning Activity

-MUSI 2609, or permission of the instructor.
+Prerequisite(s): second-year standing, and either MUSI 2603 or MUSI 2608 or MUSI 2609, or permission of the